[FAQs] Disclosures & Reporting in Form 3CD | Tax Audit | A.Y. 2023-24

-FAQ 12.
-Whether reporting under clause 23 applies to capital expenditure incurred by the assessee?
+FAQ 17.
+Does reporting under clause 23 apply to capital expenditure incurred by the assessee?

 As the clause requires an auditor to report all the payments made to the specified persons, the payments made for capital purchases should also be considered for reporting under this clause.

-FAQ 14.
-As Section 43B specifically disallows the interest expense which is converted into a loan, whether such disallowance shall be permanent in nature?
+FAQ 19.
+Is disallowance under Section 43B for the interest expense converted into a loan permanent in nature?

 Circular No. 7/2006 dated 17th July 2006 clarifies that the unpaid interest, whenever actually paid to the bank or financial institution, will be in the nature of revenue expenditure deserving deduction in the computation of income.
 Therefore, the converted interest, by whatever name called, in the wake of its conversion into a loan or borrowing or advance, will be eligible for deduction in the computation of income of the previous year in which the converted interest is ‘actually paid’.

-FAQ 15.
-Whether sum payable to Indian Railways for advertisement at railway stations would be disallowed under Section 43B?
+FAQ 20.
+Is the sum payable to Indian Railways for advertisement at railway stations disallowed under Section 43B?